Logo Futurismo

 David Rodrigues | Fall season at Caldeira Velha

-Also on the same peak is Salto do Cabrito waterfall.
-It is worth going down and seeing this wonder of nature.
+Also on the same peak is the Salto do Cabrito Waterfall.
+It is worth taking the time to see this wonder of nature.
 Some people swim around in the fresh waters, while adrenaline lovers will go down with ropes while on a canyoning tour.
 There is also a hike if you take the stairs to walk along the river.

-Another idea is to go to Santa Barbara’s black sand beach and enjoy the waves, surf at this famous spot, or lie down and get some vitamins from the sun.
+Another idea is to visit Areal de Santa Bárbara‘s black sand beach and enjoy the waves, surf at this famous spot, or lie down and soak up the sun’s vitamin-rich rays.

 Complementary Information